zazuko/barnard59/packages/cube/README.md

 ### check metadata

-Pipeline `check-metadata` validates the input metadata against the shapes provided with the `profile` variable (the default profile is https://cube.link/latest/shape/standalone-constraint-constraint).
+Pipeline `check-metadata` validates the input metadata against the shapes provided with the `--profile` option (the default profile is https://cube.link/latest/shape/standalone-constraint-constraint).

 The pipeline reads the metadata from `stdin`, allowing input from a local file (as in the following example) as well as directly from the output of the `fetch-metadata` pipeline (in most cases it's useful to have the metadata in a local file because it's needed also for the `check-observations` pipeline).